 (b) impose liabilities on any person (other than the State or an agency of the State) in respect of anything done or omitted to be done before the day of publication.

-5 On the date as at which this reprint was prepared, the Road Traffic Legislation Amendment Act 2012 Pt.
+5 On the date as at which this compilation was prepared, the Road Traffic Legislation Amendment Act 2012 Pt.
 4 Div.
 8 had not come into operation.
 It reads as follows:

 Division 8 — Civil Judgments Enforcement Act 2004 amended